Klaus Barbie: Early life and education

 In June 1933, Barbie's younger brother Kurt died, at the age of 18, of a chronic illness.
-Later that year, their father died.
-The death of his father derailed plans for the 20-year-old Barbie to study theology, or otherwise become an academic, as his peers had expected.
-While unemployed, Barbie was conscripted into the Nazi labour service, the Reichsarbeitsdienst.
-On 26 September 1935, aged 22, he joined the SS (member 272,284), and began working in the Sicherheitsdienst (SD), the SS security service, which acted as the intelligence-gathering arm of the Nazi Party.
+Later that year, their father also died.
+The death of his father derailed plans for the 20-year-old Barbie to study theology.
+While unemployed, Barbie was conscripted into the Reich Labour Service.
+On 26 September 1935, aged 22, he joined the Schutzstaffel (SS) as member 272,284, and began working in the Sicherheitsdienst (SD), the SS security service, which acted as the intelligence-gathering arm of the Nazi Party.
 On 1 May 1937, he became member 4,583,085 of the Nazi Party.

 Second World War

 After the German conquest and occupation of the Netherlands, Barbie was assigned to Amsterdam.
 He had been pre-assigned to Adolf Eichmann's Amt (Department) IV/B-4.
-This department was responsible for identification, roundup and deportation of Dutch Jews and Freemasons.
+This department was responsible for the identification, roundup, and deportation of Dutch Communists, Jews and Freemasons.
 On 11 October 1940, Barbie arrested Hermannus van Tongeren, Grand Master of the Grand Orient of the Netherlands.
 In March 1941, van Tongeren was transported to Sachsenhausen concentration camp where, in freezing conditions, he died two weeks later.
-On 1 April, Barbie summoned Van Tongeren's daughter, Charlotte, to SD headquarters and informed her that her father had died of an infection in both ears and had been cremated.
+On 1 April, Barbie summoned van Tongeren's daughter, Charlotte, to SD headquarters and informed her that her father had died of an infection in both ears and had been cremated.

 In 1942, he was sent to Dijon, in the Occupied Zone of France.
 In November of the same year, at the age of 29, he was assigned to Lyon as the head of the local Gestapo.
 He established his headquarters at the Hôtel Terminus in Lyon, where he personally tortured adult and child prisoners.
 He became known as the "Butcher of Lyon".
 The daughter of a French Resistance leader based in Lyon said her father was beaten and his skin torn, and that his head was immersed in buckets of ammonia and cold water; he could not sit or stand and died three days later from burns to his skin.
+Other tortures included training German shepherd dogs to bite and using them to rape naked women.

-Historians estimate that Barbie was directly responsible for the deaths of up to 14,000 people, personally participating in roundups such as the Rue Sainte-Catherine Roundup which saw 84 people arrested in a single day.
+It has been estimated that Barbie was directly responsible for the deportation of up to 14,000 Jews and resistance fighters, personally participating in roundups such as the Rue Sainte-Catherine Roundup which saw 84 people arrested in a single day.
 He arrested Jean Moulin, a high-ranking member of the French Resistance and his most prominent captive.
 In 1943, he was awarded the Iron Cross (First Class) by Adolf Hitler for his campaign against the French Resistance and the capture of Moulin.

 In April 1944, Barbie ordered the deportation to Auschwitz of a group of 44 Jewish children from an orphanage at Izieu.
 He then rejoined the SiPo-SD of Lyon in its retreat to Bruyères, where he led an anti-partisan attack in Rehaupal in September 1944.